mozartfish/technical-reference/docs/tools.md

 * [jupyter lab](https://jupyter.org/) - [installation](https://jupyter.org/install)

 ## Bayesian Modeling + Inference
 These are a specialized set of tools for probabilistic machine learning and probablistic programming with efficient and accurate implementations of MCMC and other probabilistic methods/algorithms.
+I have not used any of these but want to try them at some point with Ben Lambert's tutorials
 * [pystan](https://pystan.readthedocs.io/en/latest/) - [installation](https://pystan.readthedocs.io/en/latest/installation.html)
 * [pymc](https://www.pymc.io/welcome.html) - [installation](https://www.pymc.io/projects/docs/en/latest/installation.html)

 ## Visualization Libraries + Tools
-The python visualization ecosystem is fragmented and the correct plotting library depends on the use case.
-Many of them build off of matplotlib which is the defacto python visualization library that can even support 3d plots/conic sections etc. Seaborn is great for statistical graphs with an aesthetic similar to ggplot but the syntax can get gnarly.
-Altair is an easier to learn member of the Vega-Lite ecosystem but requires deep knowledge of the grammar of graphics and gets knarly with interaction and customizability.
+The python visualization ecosystem is fragmented and choosing the right visualization library depends on the project and audience .
+Many of the python visualization libraries build off of matplotlib.
+Matpotlib while tedious is super power powerful and versatile, with the ability to render interactive 3d plots, conic sections and do image processing work.
+Seaborn is great for statistical charts with an aesthetic similar to ggplot but the syntax can get gnarly.
+Altair is an easy to learn member of the Vega-Lite ecosystem but requires deep knowledge of the grammar of graphics and gets knarly with interaction and customizability.
 * [seaborn](https://seaborn.pydata.org) - [installation](https://seaborn.pydata.org/installing.html)
 * [plotly](https://plotly.com/python/) - [installation](https://plotly.com/python/getting-started/#installation)
 * [altair](https://altair-viz.github.io) - [installation](https://altair-viz.github.io/getting_started/installation.html)